pdf-association/pdf-cos-syntax/README.md

 ## Commenting / uncommenting lines

-**NOT IMPLEMENTED YET**

-Commenting and uncommenting lines in a PDF enables features and capabilities to be switched easily.
-As PDF only supports line comments (`%`) block comments are not supported.
+Commenting and uncommenting one or more lines in a PDF enables features and capabilities to be switched on or off easily.
+Note that PDF only has line comments (`%`).
+Highlight one or more lines in a PDF and toggle comments.

 ### Windows line commenting
 - `CTRL` + `/` = toggle line comment
 ### Mac folding shortcuts:
 - &#8984; `/` = toggle line comment

-T.B.D.

 ## [Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets)